htcondor/htcondor/docs/admin-manual/security.rst

 integer, followed by a period, followed by the GID integer.
-For example, if an HTCondor administrator does not want to create a condor user, and instead wants their HTCondor daemons to run as the daemon user (a common non-root user for system daemons to execute as), the daemon user’s UID was 2, and group daemon had a GID of 2, the corresponding setting in the HTCondor configuration file would be ``CONDOR_IDS = 2.2``.
+For example, if an HTCondor administrator does not want to create a condor user, and instead wants their HTCondor daemons to run as the daemon user (a common non-root user for system daemons to execute as), the daemon user's UID was 2, and group daemon had a GID of 2, the corresponding setting in the HTCondor configuration file would be ``CONDOR_IDS = 2.2``.